Nomination Period: February 23 to March 2

 How do I get a nomination form if I want to run for a position in the upcoming by-election?

-Send an email to cro@yourtmsu.ca to receive a nomination package, which must be returned by Friday November 7, 2025.
+Send an email to cro@yourtmsu.ca to receive a nomination package, which must be returned by March 2, 2026 at 5 PM

 What documentation is needed to register my nomination?